 E. Time Schedule Order Applicability

-WMPs may only be used to comply with receiving water limitations and/or WLAs expressed as WQBELs where the final compliance deadline has not passed or where no final compliance deadline has been specified in the TMDL.
-If the final deadline to comply with WLAs in this Order passes while responsible Permittee(s) are implementing an approved WMP, or if Permittees participating in a WMP believe that additional time is necessary to comply with WQBELs or receiving water limitations, a Permittee may request a TSO pursuant to Water Code sections 13300 and/or 13385(j)(3).
+WMPs may only be used to comply with WLAs expressed as WQBELs where the final compliance deadline has not passed or where no final compliance deadline has been specified in the TMDL.
+If the final deadline to comply with WQBELs in this Order passes while responsible Permittee(s) are implementing an approved WMP, , a Permittee may request a TSO pursuant to Water Code sections 13300 and 13385(j)(3).
 TSO requests may be made either individually or jointly.
 TSOs are subject to all the following conditions:

-The request for an extension must be in writing and include all the following information:
+The request for a time schedule order must be in writing and include all the following information:

-A statement of the purpose and justification for the time schedule that the Permittee(s) propose to achieve the final WQBEL(s) and/or receiving water limitations;
+A statement of the purpose and justification for the time schedule that the Permittee(s) propose to achieve the final WQBEL(s);

-A detailed time schedule of specific actions that the Permittee(s) will take to achieve the final WQBEL(s) and/or receiving water limitations;
+A detailed time schedule of specific actions that the Permittee(s) will take to achieve the final WQBEL(s).
+The time schedule shall not exceed five years;

 Data which demonstrates the current quality of the relevant MS4 discharge(s) to the receiving waters in terms of concentration, density, and/or load;